brigalabs/dummy-backend/README.md

 # Dummy-backend

-A minimal REST API compliant server so you can prototype your front end.
+A ready-to-go REST API compliant server so you can prototype your front end.
+Just call the endpoint you wish you had and it’s available on the fly.

+- No database server to setup
+- No web server
+- No VM
+- No authentication

-The server will create tables and record as you're using it.
-You can then create, update, delete, get, list and query them using standard CRUD requests.
+The server will create tables and records as you need them.
+You can create, update, delete, get, list (including query, sorting, pagination) them using standard CRUD requests.

+When you're satified with your solution, you can start building the backend that matches your feature and not the opposite.

 ## Install